 Fellow Since 1998

-This profile was prepared when Soma Sengupta was elected to the Ashoka Fellowship in 1998.
+This description of Soma Sengupta's work was prepared when Soma Sengupta was elected to the Ashoka Fellowship in 1998.

 Soma Sengupta is devising ways to meet the need for information sharing among mass based organizations and activists in the women's human rights movement in India.
 She is setting up a national gender information and communications bureau that collects and redistributes information in new, customized ways that enable those within the movement to use it as a basis for action.